addarshh/mistral7b_fine_tuning/README.md

-# Samantha - Emotional Companinion (Fine Tuning of Mistral 7B Model)
+# Samantha - Emotional Companion (Fine Tuning of Mistral 7B Model)

 ## Overview

 This project involves fine-tuning a Fine Tuning Mistral-7B for digital companionship, Samantha, a character from the movie Her.
-Here, we first fine tune the mistral 7b model and then used the fine-tuned model to generate responses or perform another task as defined by the user.
+Here, we first fine-tune the mistral 7b model and then used the fine-tuned model to generate responses or perform another task as defined by the user.
 The project is structured into scripts for fine-tuning, using the model, and utility functions for dataset and model management.

 ## Data Used
-This project utilizes the "samantha-data" dataset from Hugging Face, focused on conversational AI in areas like philosophy and psychology.
+This project utilizes the "Samantha-data" dataset from Hugging Face, focused on conversational AI in areas like philosophy and psychology.
 The dataset is structured with training, validation, and testing splits, facilitating a robust training regimen.
 Explore the dataset [here](https://huggingface.co/datasets/cognitivecomputations/samantha-data).